July 08, 2019

 Updated version of an article first published on February 10th, 2017.

-The Ruby app server ecosystem has consolidated around three app servers in 2017: Unicorn, Puma, and Passenger 5.
+The Ruby app server ecosystem has consolidated around three app servers: Unicorn, Puma, and Passenger 5.
 What specific problems must an app server solve for Ruby?
 How do you pick the right app server?
-Is there a need for each of these app servers in 2017?
+Is there a need for each of these app servers in 2019?

 In this post I'll cover all of the above, as well as compare and contrast the three leading Ruby app servers.

 An app server's raw speed is unlikely to be a factor for the vast majority of apps.
 The execution time of your application code, database queries, and HTTP calls likely dwarfs the microsecond or millisecond difference in response times among Ruby's app servers.
 Unicorn, Puma, and Passenger are plenty fast for almost every Ruby app.

 I wouldn't give much weight to benchmarked performance metrics, especially those that hammer an app server with hundreds of concurrent requests without throttling (ie

 siege -b <URL>).
 This is far from a realistic request pattern for almost every web app.